 Everything you need to know about PHO…

 It seems as if humankind is on a never-ending mission to create the most potent forms of cannabis possible.
-New strains are regularly bred with over 20% THC, a figure which would have been unthinkable a few decades ago.
-Furthermore, cannabis concentrates are now becoming more and more popular by the day.
+We regularly breed new strains with over 20% THC, an unthinkable level of potency a few decades ago.
+Furthermore, cannabis concentrates are becoming more popular by the day.

 Concentrates, as the name suggests, provide a way of packing as many cannabinoids as possible into the smallest amount of space.
-This process ensures a product which is pure, clean and packs one hell of a punch.
+This process ensures a product that is pure, clean, and packs one hell of a punch.
 With some concentrates reported to contain as much as 90% THC, these products are certainly not for the fainthearted!

-Today, we will look at PHO wax, a marijuana extract which is currently making major waves across the scene.
-But what is so special about PHO, and is it really worth the hype?
+Today, we will look at PHO (propane hash oil) wax, a marijuana extract that is currently making significant waves on the scene.
+But what is so special about PHO concentrate, and is it worth the hype?
 Read on to find out…

 What is PHO Wax?

-PHO, or propane hash oil, to give it its full name, is a type of marijuana extract.
-The words ‘extract’ and ‘concentrate’ are often used interchangeably in the world of weed, but there are, in fact, some very subtle differences.
+The easiest way to define PHO is to call it a type of marijuana extract.
+The words ‘extract’ and ‘concentrate’ are often used interchangeably in the world of weed.
+However, there are some very subtle differences.

-Technically speaking, extracts are created by using a solvent to draw out the beneficial compounds from the plant material.
-Concentrates, on the other hand, are made by exposing plant material to extreme heat and pressure.
-However, since both methods yield a product which is highly concentrated and powerful, most people don’t get too hung up on the terms.
+Technically speaking, you create extracts by using a solvent to draw out the beneficial compounds from the plant material.
+Concentrate production, on the other hand, involves exposing plant material to extreme heat and pressure.
+However, since both methods yield a product that is highly concentrated and powerful, most people don’t get too hung up on the terms.

-According to the above definition, though, PHO should be considered an extract rather than a concentrate.
+According to the above definition, though, PHO is an extract rather than a concentrate.
 This is because it uses propane, a hydrocarbon solvent, to extract the cannabinoids and terpenes from marijuana flower.

 PHO vs. BHO Concentrates

-PHO and BHO can be considered very similar as they both use hydrocarbons as a solvent to extract cannabinoids and terpenes from weed.
-Cannabinoids are compounds such as THC and CBD, whereas terpenes are aromatic oils which influence the smell and taste of the plant.
+PHO and BHO are similar in many ways.
+They both use hydrocarbons as a solvent to extract cannabinoids and terpenes from weed.
+Cannabinoids are compounds such as THC and CBD, whereas terpenes are aromatic oils that influence the smell and taste of the plant.

 As you probably know, THC is responsible for the typical marijuana ‘high’ while CBD is associated with numerous health benefits.
 Terpenes are also thought to have a whole range of benefits and when combined with cannabinoids, may contribute to the ‘entourage effect.’

-However, PHO is thought to preserve even more terpenes than BHO since it is manufactured under higher pressure.
-This means that not only could PHO taste better than BHO, but it may have more health benefits too.
+However, PHO could preserve even more terpenes than BHO since you manufacture it under higher pressure.
+As a result, PHO not only tastes better than BHO, but it may have more health benefits, too.

 Another advantage of using propane rather than butane to extract cannabinoids is that it is easier to remove the residual solvent at the end of the process.
 This means less chance of contamination and an end product which is both safe and pure.

 Finally, propane is cheaper than butane, meaning that manufacturers can create a similar product at a significantly reduced cost.
-These savings should (in theory, at least) be passed on to consumers to make cannabis concentrates more affordable in the long run.
+These savings should (in theory, at least) filter down to consumers to make cannabis concentrates more affordable in the long run.

 One possible disadvantage of PHO compared with BHO is versatility.
 Butane extraction methods can create a wide variety of concentrates with different consistencies.
 Some of the most common forms of cannabis concentrate made in this way include: